open-source-firmware/homepage/src/events/OSFF-Hackathon-Darmstadt-2022.md

 ### Event Flow

-The event is arranged in a more free and easy way (can't promise if there would be no surprises! ;) )
+The event is arranged in a more free and easy way (we can not promise that there would be no surprises! ;) )

 **Friday:**
 11am - Registration